This information explains heart attacks, including signs of a heart attack and how heart attacks are diagnosed and treated.Back to top

 Diagnosing a Heart Attack

 There are many different tests to diagnose a heart attack.
-When you arrive at the emergency room, you may have 1 or more of the tests below.
+When you arrive at the emergency room, you may have 1 or more of the following tests.

 This blood test will look for a protein called troponin that’s released when your heart muscle is damaged.